Skip to Sidebar Skip to Content

 In the previous section, we created a custom Namespace named "production".

 Now, let's create a Deployment that runs an "nginx" web server inside this Namespace.
-We can use the "kubectl create deployment" command for this purpose.
-However, we need to specify the Namespace using the "-n" or "--namespace" flag, as shown below:
+We can use the kubectl create deployment command for this purpose.
+However, we need to specify the Namespace using the -n or --namespace flag.
+This is a common kubectl namespace example, as shown below:

 kubectl create deployment mynginx --image=nginx -n=production